 Pricing is largely the same as the revolver, with term loans receiving a drawn margin on top of a benchmark rate, which may be LIBOR or the Prime Rate.

-Other Corporate Banking Products
+What are the Other Corporate Banking Products?

-While term loans and revolvers are the most common products offered by the corporate bank, they also provide clients with letters of credit and bridge financing.
+While term loans (TLs) and revolvers are the most common products offered by the corporate bank, they also provide clients with letters of credit and bridge financing.

 Letters of Credit (Standby and Performance)

-When a company promises to pay another company, the recipient may sometimes request a letter of credit to ensure that they will get paid.
+When a company promises to pay another company, the recipient may sometimes request a letter of credit (LOC) to ensure that they will get paid.